mx-moth/SecretSource/Readme.md

 * `fixWhitespace` - A function that munges whitespace to fix indentation issues.
 Say you have a `<div>` that you want to show, buried in your DOM somewhere.
 It will be indented, as will its contents.
-The indentation will look stupid on its own, certainly when combined with `fixWhitespace`.
+The indentation will look stupid on its own, certainly when combined with `includeTag`.
 This function attempts to fix these issues by stripping out enough whitespace to make first line of code sit flush against the left border, and making all other lines match.
 If this screws up your formatting, either replace this